"A Posteriori" Limited High Order and Robust Residual Distribution Schemes for Transient Simulations of Fluid Flows in Gas Dynamics: Numerical Experiments

 A first test considers the comparison of $\mathcal{B}^1$, $\mathcal{B}^2$ and $\mathcal{B}^3$ on a mesh of 100 cells with respect to the exact solution.
-In Figure \ref{Fig:Sod_Bs_comparison_100}, the density of the complete solution (cf. Figure \ref{Fig:Sod_density_Bs_100}) and a zoom between $x=[0.45,0.83]$ (cf. Figure \ref{Fig:Sod_density_Bs_100_zoom}) show how increasing the order, the solution gains in accuracy.
-This images, together with the ones of the velocity (cf. Figures \ref{Fig:Sod_velocity_Bs_100}-\ref{Fig:Sod_velocity_Bs_100_zoom}) and the pressure (cf. Figures \ref{Fig:Sod_pressure_Bs_100}-\ref{Fig:Sod_pressure_Bs_100_zoom}) display under and overshoots of the solution in $\mathcal{B}^1$, as the second order does not allow to provide an accurate approximation with such little nodes.
+In Figure \ref{Fig:Sod_Bs_comparison_100}, the density of the complete solution (cf. Figure \ref{Fig:Sod_density_Bs_100}) and a zoom between $x=[0.45,0.83]$ (cf. Figure \ref{Fig:Sod_density_Bs_100_zoom}) show how increasing the order, i.e. going from $\mathcal{B}^1$ to $\mathcal{B}^3$, the solution gains in accuracy.

+These pictures, together with the one of the velocity (cf. Figure \ref{Fig:Sod_velocity_Bs_100}) and the pressure (cf. Figure \ref{Fig:Sod_pressure_Bs_100}) display under and overshoots of the solution in $\mathcal{B}^1$, as the second order does not allow to provide an accurate approximation with such little nodes.
 Generally, this is due to the Galerkin scheme with the jump stabilization, as this scheme, which we refer to also with $s=2$ in reference to Figure \ref{fig:mood_cascade}, gives an approximation of the solution across the jump with high numerical oscillations.
 These are mostly damped by the activated detection criteria which locally treat those oscillations with more dissipating numerical schemes smoothing the solution.
-One can see that, increasing the order, these oscillations are less evident and, thus, the approximation gains in quality.
+One can see that, increasing the order, i.e. testing from $\mathcal{B}^1$ to $\mathcal{B}^3$, these oscillations are less evident and, thus, the approximation gains in quality.